-Property Division in a Washington State Divorce
+Property Division in California Divorce

 How is Property Divided in a Community Property State?

-In essence, community property laws analogize marriage to a business partnership.
+In essence, community property laws in California analogize marriage to a business partnership.
 When you’re a sole proprietor, you work for yourself; when you have a partner, you work for the partnership.
 Prior to marriage, your labor, income, and the stuff you buy all belongs to your separate estate.
 Once you get married, however, your income and the stuff you buy with it belongs to the marital community.
 Just as a partner in a business labors on behalf of the partnership, the married person now labors on behalf of the marital community.

 It is important to remember that “property” also includes contractual rights.
 This includes, for instance, life insurance contracts.
 There are also a host of employment-related assets that should be included in the identification of property where appropriate: retirement benefits, deferred compensation plans, severance pay, or unemployment benefits.

-How is Property Valued in Washington State?
+How is Property Valued in California?

 After every asset has been identified as either separate or community property, the next step is to place a value on each one.
-Washington State courts typically try to ascertain the fair market value of each item of property.
+California courts typically try to ascertain the fair market value of each item of property.
 “Fair market value” means the price that a reasonable buyer and seller would agree to in an arm’s length transaction in which neither was under any duress.
 For a house, that means getting it valued to see what a potential buyer would pay for it.
 For a car, that means looking it up on Kelly Blue Book.

 For many assets, like checking accounts or retirement accounts, the value is determined simply by looking at the balance on a statement.